pkolano/ballast/README.md

-Ballast is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/233) and has handled over 228M balancing requests (as of Aug.
-2020) since deployment in June 2009.
+Ballast is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/233) and has handled over 324M balancing requests (as of Jan.
+2024) since deployment in June 2009.

 For full details of the Ballast architecture, see